Strauaar/TixFix/README.md

 ###### Search function
 + The search method implemented allowed for a single multi-use function both on the backend and frontend of the app.
++ The filter was passed as one object into the function which held the status of all the filters in the current moment at the time of calling.
++ State was managed using Redux which allowed the filter to be currently maintained at all times.
++ The corresponding filter object structure was as follows and can be seen decomposed in the second listed function:

+      filter: {
+        name: ...,
+        categoryId: ...,
+        date: ...,
+        location: ...
+      }

 + Frontend AJAX request for search(called through a thunk action creator):